rusholme/intro_to_python/README.md

     intro_to_python.ipynb

-I have tested the notebook in both Python v2 & v3.
+Tested at one point on both Python v2 & v3...

+Presentation: Google Chrome allows full screen without address bar, need to rescale font to 75% to fit on KS 410 projectors

+    open -a Google\ Chrome http://localhost:8888